Eagle Scout Service Project

-The Eagle Scout Service Project, or simply Eagle Project, is the opportunity for a Scout (Scouts, B.S.A.), or qualified Venturer or Sea Scout in the Boy Scouts of America (B.S.A.) to demonstrate leadership of others while performing a project for the benefit of their community.
+The Eagle Scout Service Project, or simply Eagle Project, is the opportunity for a Scout (Scouts BSA), or qualified Venturer or Sea Scout in Scouting America to demonstrate leadership of others while performing a project for the benefit of their community.
 This is the culmination of the Scout's leadership training, and it requires a significant effort on his or her part.
-The project must benefit an organization other than the B.S.A., and it cannot be performed for an individual or a business or be commercial in nature.
+The project must benefit an organization other than Scouting America, and it cannot be performed for an individual or a business or be commercial in nature.
 Completing an Eagle Project is a requirement in order for Scouts to attain the Eagle Scout rank.

 Requirement

-A written plan must be submitted using the B.S.A.
-Eagle Scout Leadership Service Project Workbook and be pre-approved by the benefiting organization, the Scout Leader, the unit committee, and a district representative, before work on the project can begin.
+A written plan must be submitted using the Eagle Scout Leadership Service Project Workbook and be pre-approved by the benefiting organization, the Scout Leader, the unit committee, and a district representative, before work on the project can begin.
 After the project is complete, the Scout updates the workbook where they discuss the methods in which they gave leadership, ways the plan may have had to change, and the benefits of the project to the community.

 Examples of Eagle Projects include constructing park benches, running a blood drive, constructing a playground, building bat houses for a local park, refurbishing a room at a church or school, resetting stones at a cemetery, planting grass for erosion control, organizing a dinner, interviewing American veterans for the Library of Congress, distributing emergency medical information kits, and collecting necessities for the homeless.